Taseen2/Todo-list/README.md

 # Todo-list
-My first coding project, learning everyday new things
+My first coding project, learning every day new things where to start, learning Git and GitHub from Apnacollege